prakartisharmas/SALES_STORE_SQL_PROJECT/README.md

 ## Repository Contents

-+SQL scripts for each business problem
+* SQL scripts for each business problem

-+Data visualizations (charts and graphs)
+* Data visualizations (charts and graphs)

-+Documentation of questions and analysis approach
+* Documentation of questions and analysis approach

 This project provides a structured framework to examine sales data, highlighting core business challenges that organizations face in understanding products, customers, and overall market behavior.